Marty Ravellette: Early life and education

 Marty Ravellette was the fourth child of the farm family of Ernest D. Ravellette and Laurene Ravellette (née Frohreich).
 He was born without arms.
-Faced with the challenge of this disability his family was convinced to place him at two months old at Good Shepherd Home, known today as Good Shepherd Rehabilitation Network, in Allentown, Pennsylvania.
-The main practice at Good Shepherd was mainstreaming, and they trained Ravellette to adapt the use of his legs, feet, arms, hand, and an early prosthetic arm he later stopped using. - who was an inspiration to Ravellette.
-Ravellette, while missing arms, favored his left foot like many do their left hand.
+Faced with the challenge of this disability, his family was convinced to place him at the age of two months in the Good Shepherd Home, known today as the Good Shepherd Rehabilitation Network, in Allentown, Pennsylvania.
+The main practice at Good Shepherd was mainstreaming, and they trained Ravellette to use his legs and feet as arms and hands and to use an early prosthetic arm that he later stopped using.
+Ravellette was not the first armless person at the Good Shepherd Home – that was the musician Ray Meyers, who was an inspiration to Ravellette.
+Ravellette favored his left foot similar to left handed people.
 Ravellete was known to entertain people with his use of feet and body to do tricks.

 While there, Ravellette attended Allentown public schools, starting with Jefferson Elementary School and then South Mountain Junior High.
 At age 11, Ravellette suffered burns from a fire accident.
-At age 16, Ravellette rejoined his family partly because he was a discipline problem but was initially barred from attending high school by an operating public school principle at the time that, as Ravellette understood it, physical handicaps were equated with mental handicaps.
+At age 16, Ravellette rejoined his family partly because he was a discipline problem, but he had in fact been initially barred from attending the public high school by the contemporary public school principle equating physical handicaps with mental handicaps.
 Ravellette's mother sued the school and produced transcripts from his public school years while living at Good Shepherd in Allentown.

-While attending an Allentown public high school, Ravellete's reputation was built by, despite lacking arms, his rebellious and confrontational attitude.
-He "didn't back down", as the 2003 documentary on him cited when fellow students picked on him.
+While attending an Allentown public high school, Ravellete's rebellious and confrontational attitude built him a reputation.
+He "didn't back down," as the 2003 documentary on him cited when fellow students picked on him.
 However, he said, "For the first time, I felt like I was a cripple.".
 He credited his rebelliousness with not being afraid of work, an attribute he said he developed from working on a farm, where his family did not have running water.
-At one point, it was Ravellette's job to fill water troughs from a hand pump.
-For the high school prom Ravellette recalled he was denied a date saying "Marty, when I want to get married I want to marry a man, not half a one."
+At one point, Ravellette's job was to fill water troughs from a hand pump.
+Ravellette recalled that he was turned down for a date to the high school prom and was told "Marty, when I want to get married I want to marry a man, not half a one."